Tonotopy

 In physiology, tonotopy (from Greek tono = frequency and topos = place) is the spatial arrangement of where sounds of different frequency are processed in the brain.
 Tones close to each other in terms of frequency are represented in topologically neighbouring regions in the brain.
 Tonotopic maps are a particular case of topographic organization, similar to retinotopy in the visual system.

-Tonotopy in the auditory system begins at the cochlea, the small snail-like structure in the inner ear that sends information about sound to the brain.
+Tonotopy in the auditory system begins at the cochlea, the small coiled structure in the inner ear that sends information about sound to the brain.
 Different regions of the basilar membrane in the organ of Corti, the sound-sensitive portion of the cochlea, vibrate at different sinusoidal frequencies due to variations in thickness and width along the length of the membrane.
 Nerves that transmit information from different regions of the basilar membrane therefore encode frequency tonotopically.

 This tonotopy then projects through the vestibulocochlear nerve and associated midbrain structures to the primary auditory cortex via the auditory radiation pathway.

 Throughout this radiation, organization is linear with relation to placement on the organ of Corti, in accordance to the best frequency response (that is, the frequency at which that neuron is most sensitive) of each neuron.
 However, binaural fusion in the superior olivary complex onward adds significant amounts of information encoded in the signal strength of each ganglion.
 Thus, the number of tonotopic maps varies between species and the degree of binaural synthesis and separation of sound intensities; in humans, six tonotopic maps have been identified in the primary auditory cortex.

 History

 The earliest evidence for tonotopic organization in auditory cortex was indicated by Vladimir E. Larionov in an 1899 paper entitled "On the musical centers of the brain", which suggested that lesions in an S-shaped trajectory resulted in failure to respond to tones of different frequencies.
 By the 1920s, cochlear anatomy had been described and the concept of tonotopicity had been introduced.
 At this time, Hungarian biophysicist, Georg von Békésy began further exploration of tonotopy in the auditory cortex.
 Békésy measured the cochlear traveling wave by opening up the cochlea widely and using a strobe light and microscope to visually observe the motion on a wide variety of animals including guinea pig, chicken, mouse, rat, cow, elephant, and human temporal bone.
 Importantly, Békésy found that different sound frequencies caused maximum wave amplitudes to occur at different places along the basilar membrane along the coil of the cochlea, which is the fundamental principle of tonotopy.
-Békésy was awarded the Nobel Prize in Physiology or Medicine for his work.
+Békésy was awarded the Nobel Prize in Physiology for Medicine for his work.